Why Am I So Hungry All The Time?

 What Controls Hunger

-Hunger is primarily controlled by hormones and hormones are affected by the what and how much we eat.
+Hunger is primarily controlled by hormones and hormones are affected by what and how much we eat.
 There are a number of key hormones that affect hunger.
 Leptin and ghrelin are considered to be the “hunger hormones” but serotonin, dopamine, neuropeptides and glucagon also play a role.

 Understanding how ghrelin and leptin work can help us get hunger under control and reduce the frequency and intensity of hunger sensations.
 Today, we’re just going to look at ghrelin because it’s the bad boy responsible for making you feel so damn hungry all the time.